DXPower/DxFSM/README.md

 - Generally refactored internal code to improve quality and maintainability
 - Added tests to comprehensively show correct behavior and aide in further development

+Additionally, new features have been added (all are TODO):
+- **Event Queueing**: Thread-safely enqueue an event to be automatically inserted the next time the FSM suspends.
+This is useful for when state processing occurs in the background over an extended but finite period of time.
+- **Event Channels**: Thread-safely enqueue events to an ID'ed channel that can be co-awaited with a timeout.
+This is useful if you want to send data to a state for it to eventually read, particularly for FSMs that never suspend processing on a background thread.

 ------
 ## Exception Safety